 Every year, nearly 5,000 participants from around the world visit the United States as part of the IVLP program.
 Since the program was launched in 1940, there were over 200,000 of them, including 335 current or former heads of state.

 You cannot apply for participation in IVLP.
 Participants are nominated and selected by diplomats from U.S. embassies around the world.
 The IVLP experience is often a very important moment in the participants’ career.
 Not infrequently, they later play important roles in politics, economy, culture, science, and the non-governmental sector.
-In Poland, the list of IVLP participants includes, among others, the former prime ministers, Beata Szydło and Donald Tusk, and the former president Bronisław Komorowski.
+In Poland, the list of IVLP participants includes, among others, former prime ministers, Beata Szydło and Donald Tusk, and former president Bronisław Komorowski.

 More Poles participated in IVLP than in any other exchange programs funded by the U.S. government: over 2,600.